Philippines Drug War and Human Rights Solidarity Campaign

 a powerful video for our March 2017 UN event. |

-Vienna 2017: Our March 2017 event, coorganized with the Manila-based Council of Asian Liberals and Democrats, drew massive attention in the Philippines, due to a speech by video from Philippines Vice President Leni Robredo that led to unfair attacks on her by Duterte allies and an (ultimately unsuccessful) impeachment drive.
+Our first UN side event, held in March 2017 at the UN Commission on Narcotic Drugs annual meeting in Vienna and coorganized with the Manila-based Council of Asian Liberals and Democrats, drew massive attention in the Philippines, due to a speech by video from Philippines Vice President Leni Robredo that led to unfair attacks on her by Duterte allies and an (ultimately unsuccessful) impeachment drive.
 The video also garnered US and international coverage.
-Robredo's video strongly criticized Duterte's drug war, as well as Duterte-led moves in the Philippines Congress (also so far unsuccessful) to reinstate the death penalty, including for drug offenses, and to lower the age of criminal liability to nine.
+Robredo's video strongly criticized Duterte's drug war, as well as Duterte-led moves in the Philippine Congress (also unsuccessful) to reinstate the death penalty, including for drug offenses, and to lower the age of criminal liability to nine.

 We released the video on Monday March 13, three days before our event, offering TIME magazine the exclusive first posting.
 TIME followed up with an interview with Robredo.
 Along with extensive coverage in Philippine mainstream media, discussion of the video trended on Twitter, and was covered by wire services and outlets throughout Asia and the Gulf.